pimcore/data-importer/doc/03_Configuration/03_Import_Preview.md

 file.
 Reloading the preview file or paging the records will also update the processing result preview of the [mapping configuration](06_Mapping_Configuration/README.md).

+There are two options for loading the preview file:
+- Upload an extra preview file.
+- Copy the preview file from the configured data source (not possible with push data source).

-Preview files are saved per user and import configuration in Pimcores `tmp` directory and should only be a small extract of the actual import files - due to loading performance and used storage space.
+For both options, preview files are saved per user and import configuration in Pimcores `tmp` directory and should only be a small extract of the actual import files - due to loading performance and used storage space.